 Audits for Determining Who is Eligible to Claim a Dependent

-Duplicate Social Security Numbers
+How Duplicate Social Security Numbers Are Detected

-What to Do
+What to Do If You're Flagged

-Go back over your return.
-Make sure you got your dependent's Social Security number right.
-If it's correct, reach out to anyone else who might have claimed him as a dependent, such as your ex or a sibling who's been helping you support a family member.
+If the number is correct, reach out to anyone else who might have claimed your dependent as his own, such as your ex or a sibling who's been helping you support a family member.
 Find out if they've claimed your dependent.

-Because of the complexity of the rules, it's typically only possible for one taxpayer to qualify.
+It's typically only possible for one taxpayer to qualify to claim a certain dependent.
 For example, one rule is that a qualifying child dependent can only be claimed by the taxpayer with whom he lived for more than half the year.
-Obviously, this can't be both of you.
-An exception exists if the custodial parent has voluntarily given the dependent deduction to another taxpayer by providing a written release statement on Form 8332, but otherwise, this rule is pretty concise.
+The IRS also evaluates your relationship to the dependent.

 Defending Your Tax Return in a Dependent Audit

 Return your tax return to the IRS for further processing if you're sure you meet all the criteria to qualify to claim your dependent.
 You might also want to hire a tax professional.
 Only attorneys, certified public accountants, and enrolled agents are authorized to represent you in an audit with the IRS.